NORD gratefully acknowledges Ayalew Tefferi, MD, Professor of Medicine and Hematology, Mayo Clinic, for assistance in the preparation of this report.

 Over the ensuing decades, Dr. Dameshek’s predictions about a stimulus triggering the proliferation of blood cells were confirmed.
 The first came in the 1960s, when the genetic basis for another MPN family member known as chronic myelogenous leukemia (CML) was identified as the Philadelphia chromosome, named after the city in which it was discovered.
 The Philadelphia chromosome is an abnormal chromosome caused by the fusion of two chromosomes in the leukemia cells.
 This genetic change causes a specific protein, called a kinase, to be overactive.
 Because kinases are very powerful drivers of cell growth, this genetic change leads to an elevation in blood counts and enlargement of the liver and spleen.
 Once the genetic basis of CML was identified, drugs that might interfere with kinase activity (kinase inhibitors) were tested and proved to be extraordinarily successful in treating CML.
 Collectively these studies radically reversed the natural history of the CML by converting what was previously a fatal disease to one with an excellent prognosis.
 The majority of patients with CML are diagnosed because they have a high white blood cell count, but on occasion patients with CML will only have a high platelet count, therefore every patient with suspected ET is also evaluated for CML, with a test for the Philadelphia chromosome.

 It took decades longer for the specific genetic basis for ET to be identified.
-In 2005, four separate groups of investigators discovered a mutation in 50-60% of patients with ET.
-This mutation, like that in CML, leads to overactivity in a kinase, called Janus kinase 2 (JAK2).
+In 2005, four separate groups of investigators discovered a variation (mutation) in the JAK2 gene in 50-60% of patients with ET.
+This variation, like that in CML, leads to overactivity in a type of enzyme called a kinase, specifically Janus kinase 2 (JAK2).
+Genes provide instructions for creating proteins that play a critical role in many functions of the body.
+When a mutation of a gene occurs, the protein product may be faulty, inefficient, absent, or overproduced.
+Depending upon the functions of the particular protein, this can affect many organ systems of the body.

 For the more than 40% of ET patients without the JAK2 mutation, the genetic basis for those patients was unknown until 2013.
-Two groups of investigators reported that ET patients commonly have a mutation in a gene called calreticulin (CALR).
+Two groups of investigators reported that ET patients commonly have a variation in a gene called calreticulin (CALR).
 CALR mutations were found in approximately 70% of the patients with ET who did not have a JAK2 mutation.
 Although the function of CALR within a cell is less well understood than that of JAK2, it appears that CALR revs up the same cellular machinery that is abnormally active in ET with a JAK2 mutation.
 This makes sense, since CALR-mutated patients with ET are virtually indistinguishable from those ET patients who have the JAK2 mutation.
-Much more rarely other mutations are found in ET, but mutations either in JAK2 or in CALR are by far the most common, accounting for over 75% of patients with ET.
+Calreticulin is a receptor, a protein found on the surface of hematopoietic cells to which thrombopoietin binds.
+Much more rarely other variations are found in ET, but mutations either in JAK2 or in CALR are by far the most common, accounting for over 75% of patients with ET.

 Fewer than 1 in 100,000 people are diagnosed with ET in any year (the most recent estimates range from 0.38 to 1.7 per 100,000).
 Women are more likely to be diagnosed with ET than men, although the reason for this is unknown.
 The average age of onset is mid-fifties, but the range is wide, and includes women in their childbearing years, which makes up an important subset of ET patients with special therapeutic considerations (discussed below).
 In children ET is exceedingly rare and typically is an inherited genetic disorder.
 In adults, the genetic mutations typically identified in ET (described below) are not inherited, and instead are acquired genetic accidents (known as an acquired mutation) that happen during an individual’s lifetime.
 Genetic accidents happen to all of us as we age, although they do not always result in a disease.